LaraTunc/LaraTunc/README.md

 ### Hi there 💁‍♀️

-I am a recent bootcamp graduate.
+I am a recent bootcamp graduate and a full stack web developer.
 I love to code 👩🏻‍💻, learn new things 🕵️ and find solutions to things with web technologies 🔧.\
 As well as blob emojis and books 📚.